How Imran Khan is campaigning from jail in Pakistan: AI and covert canvassing

 Their mission: to knock on doors and distribute campaign pamphlets adorned with photos of jailed former prime minister, Imran Khan.

-Asghar, a 25-year-old insurance company employee, gave up her day job for a month to canvass for Khan's embattled Pakistan Tehreek-e-Insaf (PTI) party.
+Asghar, a 25-year-old insurance company employee, gave up her day job for a month to canvas for Khan's embattled Pakistan Tehreek-e-Insaf (PTI) party.

 Khan has been in prison since August.
 Numerous PTI candidates are behind bars or on the run from criminal and terrorism charges that they say are politically motivated.
 A Reuters reporter witnessed one of the many rallies that PTI supporters say have been disrupted.